 Safety Of Coconut Water During Pregnancy

-Typically, foods that make the “don’t eat” list for pregnant women are those that have potential for harmful bacterial growth.
+Typically, foods that make the “don’t eat” list for pregnant women are those that have the potential for harmful bacterial growth.
 (We see you — and miss you — sushi and soft cheeses.)
 For this reason, many moms-to-be wonder if pasteurized (or even unpasteurized) coconut water is safe to drink.

 If this sounds like a familiar concern, you can put your mind at ease.
 Many commercially available forms of coconut water (such as VitaCoco and Zico) have been pasteurized, ensuring their safety for pregnant women.